 Catholic Life of the School and British Values

-Much has been made of the recent British Values as introduced by David Cameron whilst Prime Minister.
-These have been adopted as a code to influence the underlying messages being delivered in all schools and colleges in Britain.
+The core British Values have been adopted as a code to influence the underlying messages being delivered in all schools and colleges in Britain.

 The Rule of Law

-We recognize that everyone, is a person in their own right, has unique gifts, and should be respected as such.
+We recognize that everyone is a person in their own right, has unique gifts, and should be respected as such.
 We study people and culture to broaden our understanding of different peoples around the world and we have strong links with schools in other countries.
 We have been awarded the British Council of International Schools Award and our school mascot, Joey Bear, visits countries around the world and tells us about the places he has visited.
-We take apart in many events which embrace societies differences; Red Nose Day, Christian Aid Week, Sports Relief, Jeans for Genes, Save the Children Christmas Jumper Day and Macmillan Coffee Morning.
+We take part in many events which embrace societies differences; Red Nose Day, Christian Aid Week, Sports Relief, Jeans for Genes, Save the Children Christmas Jumper Day and Macmillan Coffee Morning.
 We look beyond the school to the wider world as part of our mission of Catholic Social teaching and care for the common good and our common home.

 Tolerance of those of different faiths or beliefs

-As a Roman Catholic School we are at foremost a Christian Community that welcomes staff and students of all faiths and none, equally.
-We enhance our pupils understanding of their position in a culturally diverse society by experiencing that diversity through RE, PSHE, assemblies, discussion and excursions.
+As a Catholic School we are foremost a Christian Community that welcomes staff and students of all faiths and none, equally.
+We enhance our pupils’ understanding of their position in a culturally diverse society by experiencing that diversity through RE, PSHE, assemblies, discussion and excursions.

 Pope Francis the leader of the Catholic Church, charges all of his Catholic Educational provisions to deliver and teach a broad and balanced curriculum that is based on the fundamental Christian Values.